Over 1,000 metric tonnes of relief food distributed in Itezhi Tezhi

 Meanwhile Mr. Kaimana said the Food Reserve Agency (FRA) in Itezhi Tezhi district has sold 10,000 bags of maize to the communities.

-He said that the maize which is priced at K111 is part of the ongoing communal FRA maize sales in the district.
+The maize priced at K111 , is part of the ongoing communal FRA maize sales in the district , he said.

+The District Commissioner further said that government was committed to alleviating hunger situation by selling FRA maize at an affordable price.